SNL51 Wrap-Up Extravaganza!

 The Cast Breakdown:

 Kenan: This was a terrible season for Kenan, especially compared to the past season, which wasn’t too good for him IIRC.
 He felt more like a crew member wandering on set at times than the reliable, polished vet who in the past had some incredible seasons and could save sketches with a look or a line.
-I have no idea if this is a long profess of phasing-out Kenan, but he has no reached the point where it is clear the show moved on past him.
+I have no idea if this is a long profess of phasing-out Kenan, but he has now reached the point where it is clear the show moved on past him.

 Season Highlights: Missing Wives (Teller), The Gentlemen’s Code (Storrie), Pastor Update His Bandleader Teddy (Gosling), Husbands (Black)